-- > All individuals entering a venue before, during, and after a contest shall wear a mask/face covering.
+- All individuals entering a venue before, during, and after a contest shall wear a mask/face covering.
 (REQUIRED) - All administrators, spectators, workers, coaches and non-competitors, including substitutes and sideline cheerleaders (when not involved in permitted legal stunting) shall wear a mask/face covering at all times.
+(REQUIRED) - Only the exercising athletes and assigned contest officials in the game on the court/field/mat at that specific moment are exempt from wearing a mask/face covering at all times.
 (REQUIRED) - A "gaiter" with multiple layers of cloth complies with this requirement provided it is properly worn covering the nose and mouth when the player is not participating and can easily slip down around the neck during participation.
-(RECOMMENDED) - All spectators and non-competitors must wear masks unless they are eating or drinking at the moment.
-(REQUIRED) - At outdoor events only, if spectators are seated in groups involving only members of the permanent residence household and they are six-feet away from all other individuals, the mask is not required once seated but is recommended.
+(RECOMMENDED) - Anyone who is not engaged in strenuous physical activity is to be wearing a mask/face covering.
+(REQUIRED) - All spectators and non-competitors in the contest at that moment, must wear masks unless they are eating or drinking at the moment.
+(REQUIRED) - At outdoor events only, if spectators are seated in groups involving ONLY members of the permanent residence household and they are six-feet away from all other individuals, the mask is not required once seated but is recommended.
 (RECOMMENDED) - At indoor events, masking is required all the time unless eating or drinking at that moment.
-(REQUIRED) - o If individuals move or are moving to another venue location, they are to wear masks when moving.
-(REQUIRED) - At all practices and contests, it is expected that these standards for universal masking be applied at all facilities and that patrons should be escorted out of the event if they refuse to comply.
-(RECOMMENDED) - Eeing more than six-feet away from other individuals does NOT waive the requirement to wear a mask unless all of the group resides in the same household at an outdoor event.
+(REQUIRED) - If individuals move or are moving to another venue location, they are to wear masks when moving.
+(REQUIRED) - At all practices and contests, it is expected that these standards for universal masking be applied (with the exception of the participating athletes and contest officials during actual play) at all facilities and that patrons should be escorted out of the event if they refuse to comply.
+(RECOMMENDED) - Being more than six-feet away from other individuals does NOT waive the requirement to wear a mask unless all of the group resides in the same household at an outdoor event.

-MASK/FACE COVERINGS DURING WORKOUTS, PRACTICES, AND COMPETITION BY ATHLETES
+MASK/FACE COVERINGS DURING WORKOUTS, PRACTICES, AND COMPETITIONBY ATHLETES

-- ➤ A mask/face covering is required for all participants at any time. - If a mask becomes saturated with moisture from breathing or sweat, a coach or athlete should change into a dry mask as a wet mask is less efficient at filtering bacteria and viruses. - Masks should only be worn once during practice, workouts, or competition and then replaced with a fresh mask. - All reusable cloth masks should be cleaned ideally in a washer with hot water and soap and then dried before the next use. - > Ironing a cloth on the highest setting possible for the material can also assist with disinfection after washing and drying. - > There are now multiple commercial reusable mask options available for use during exercise
+- > A mask/face covering is permitted for all participants at any time. - A mask/face covering is required for all participants not on the field at that time and not warming up to enter the contest. - If a mask becomes saturated with moisture from breathing or sweat, a coach or athlete should change into a dry mask as a wet mask is less efficient at filtering bacteria and viruses. - Disposable masks should only be worn once during practice, workouts, or competition and then replaced with a fresh mask.

-SOCIAL DISTANCING (ALL REQUIRED WHERE PRACTICAL AND FEASIBLE)

-- Social distancing of at least 6 feet shall be maintained at all times, where feasible for all involved in the contests, but required for spectators at all times. - > No hugging, high fives, shaking hands, or fist bumps for support/encouragement. - > Behavior shall be modeled by adults, who must insist on compliance by students. - > Social distancing shall be maintained during the National Anthem and on sidelines. - Outdoor sports may need to extend bench areas to permit social distancing. - Indoor sports may need to use lower-level bleachers or multiple levels of seating to ensure social distancing among team members before addressing attendees. - ➤ Be mindful as we teach the students, it won't be like this forever!
+- All reusable cloth masks should be cleaned ideally in a washer with hot water and soap and then dried before the next use. - Ironing a cloth on the highest setting possible for the material can also assist with disinfection after washing and drying. - > There are now multiple commercial reusable mask options available for use during exercise - SOCIAL DISTANCING (ALL REQUIRED WHERE PRACTICAL AND FEASIBLE) - Social distancing of at least 6 feet shall be maintained at all times, where feasible for all involved in the contests, but required for spectators at all times. - > No hugging, high fives, shaking hands, or fist bumps for support/encouragement. - > Behavior shall be modeled by adults, who must insist on compliance by students. - > Social distancing shall be maintained during the National Anthem and on sidelines. - > Outdoor sports may need to extend bench areas to permit social distancing. - Indoor sports may need to use lower-level bleachers or multiple levels of seating to ensure social distancing among team members before addressing attendees. - > Be mindful as we teach the students, it won't be like this forever!